National AccessAbility Week | #NAAW

 Virtual Presentation

-Watch a virtual presentation featuring inspiring speakers with disabilities who will share their personal stories, achievements, and challenges.
-These videos will be available for viewing during NAAW.
+Primarily geared towards school aged children, our virtual presentations feature inspiring speakers with disabilities who share their personal stories, achievements, and challenges.
+Watch the presentation videos below.

 English Language Presentation: Paulo Guerrero